libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • Launch Ai Tutorial YouTube Channel

 # Changelog:
+**0.047a**

+• Added experimental version of an updated Ui.
+Tools, TTS, and Voice Input still need to be updated.

 **0.046c**

 • Added a random forest like approach for explicit memory search